SummaryDev/ethereum-sql/README.md

 ## ABI parser

-The functions described above are sufficient to decode events we know well with their attribute locations, types and names, like for the ubiquitous Transfer.
-A Dapp however can consist of a dozen contracts emitting dozens of different events and crafting correct SQL selects may become too hard.
-So we pack these selects into database views one per event definition so they present a higher level view of an event.
-A view for out Transfer event can be used in a query like so:
+The functions introduced above are sufficient to decode events we know well together with their attributes' location, types and names, like for the ubiquitous Transfer.
+A Dapp however can run with a dozen contracts emitting dozens of different events, and crafting correct SQL selects for each of them may become unmanageable.
+Let's wrap these selects into database views one per event, so they give us convenient abstractions of events.
+Then view for our Transfer event can be used in a query like so:

 ```sql
 select sum(value), "to" from Transfer_address_from_address_to_uint256_value_d group by 2 order by 1 desc